-This is the story of a cat named Miracle and her 5 newborns.
+This is the story of a cat named Miracle and her 5 newborn kittens.

-In a local neighborhood of the island where there are a number of feral cats, one helpful citizen visits each day before work to feed the stray cats and dogs.
-This caring woman reached out to Mariette for assistance in getting the colony fixed to avoid having even more mouths to feed.
+In a local neighborhood of the island, there is a large number of feral cats together.
+One helpful citizen visits each day before work to feed the stray cats and dogs.
+This caring woman reached out to Mariette for assistance in getting the colony fixed, thereby avoiding having even more mouths to feed!
 The duo estimated that there were at least 11 cats in the location and set up appointments for sterilization.

-Last Wednesday, March 7th 2018 around 6 pm in the evening, there was a knock on Mariette’s door.
+But then, on Wednesday, March 7th 2018 around 6 pm, there was a knock on Mariette’s door.
 The woman stood on the doorstep with “5 newborn kittens, umbilical cords still wet… so they were just hours old ☹ .
 She told me that on her feeding round, she found these 5 newborns discarded on top of the dumpster in the hot Curacao sun, in a cardboard box”, recalls Mariette.

-After finding the newborns, the woman had spoken to a girl on the streets who indicated one of the residents had put the kittens there a few hours before and the mother cat was not around.
+After finding the newborns, the woman had spoken to a girl on the streets.
+She’d indicated one of the residents had put the kittens there a few hours before.
+There had been no mother cat with them.

-Mariette managed to get the kittens to a foster who “knows her way around with newborns and she gave them their first bottle of kitten milk replacer.
+Mariette managed to get the kittens to a foster who “knows her way around with newborns.
+She gave them their first bottle of kitten milk replacer.
 They were very hungry and took the syringe immediately.”

 “There was one lady cat… and it looked like she could be the mom.
 I set a trap and got her.
-I drove to the vet and we weren’t sure if she already gave birth, so it was crucial that I got her over to the kittens.
+Driving to the vet, we weren’t sure if she already gave birth, so it was crucial that I got her over to the kittens.
 I drove to the fosters home and we tried to see if mom had any recognition with these newborns … no response; not from the mom and not from the kittens”

 The next day, I got a wonderful surprise!
 The vet who operated on her, told me she HAD babies, 1 or 2 days ago… So it looked like we DID find mom!